 The Cleveland Indians trade starting pitcher Len Barker to the Atlanta Braves for players to be named later and $150,000.

 The eighth-year pro Barker was in his fifth season with the Indians after spending his first three years with the Texas Rangers.
 He was having a down year and arguably his worst full season in the Majors, posting an 8-13 record with a 5.11 ERA in 24 games.
-The season before, he was 15-11 with a 3.90 ERA and appeared in 33 games In the strike-shortened 1981 season, he was an All-Star for the only time in his career and threw a perfect game and he was 19-12 in 36 starts in 1980.
+The season before, he was 15-11 with a 3.90 ERA and appeared in 33 games, while in the strike-shortened 1981 season he was an All-Star for the only time in his career and threw a perfect game.
+He was 19-12 in 36 starts in 1980.

 Barker made six starts, going 1-3 with a 3.82 ERA.
 The Braves would lose their slight edge in the division by dropping their next six games and would lose the division to the Dodgers by three.